lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 ### Generality Versus Efficiency

 Most algorithms can be written specifically for a particular dataset type, or more generally, treating any dataset type.
 The advantage of a specific algorithm is that it is usually faster than a comparable general algorithm.
-(See ["Other Data Abstractions"](/VTKBook/05Chapter5/#57-other-data-abstractions) in [CVhapter 5](/VTKBook/05Chapter5) where we discussed the tradeoff between abstract and concrete forms.)
+(See ["Other Data Abstractions"](/VTKBook/05Chapter5/#57-other-data-abstractions) in [Chapter 5](/VTKBook/05Chapter5) where we discussed the tradeoff between abstract and concrete forms.)
 An implementation of a specific algorithm also may be more memory efficient and its implementation may better reflect the relationship between the algorithm and the dataset type it operates on.

 One example of this is contour surface creation.
 Algorithms for extracting contour surfaces were originally developed for volume data, mainly for medical applications.
 The regularity of volumes lends itself to efficient algorithms.
 However, the specialization of volume-based algorithms precludes their use for more general datasets such as structured or unstructured grids.
 Although the contour algorithms can be adapted to these other dataset types, they are less efficient than those for volume datasets.